 What is endometriosis?

-Endometriosis is a condition in which endometrial cells, which fall out every month with the menstrual cycle, implant and grow in areas outside the womb.
-The most common area is the pelvis and around the ovaries, but may be located anywhere in the body, even lung and brain.
+Endometriosis is a condition in which endometrial cells, which fall out/shed every month with the menstrual cycle, implant and grow in areas outside the womb.
+The most common area is the pelvis and around the ovaries, but may be located anywhere in the body, even in the lung and brain.

 Endometriosis causes pain in several ways: